 In order to qualify for common-law status in Ontario, you must meet certain requirements pertaining to Family Law.
 At the same time, the final decision will also depend on various elements such as economic ties, personal behavior, community activity and children.
 Either way, each decision will rely on your own unique and specific circumstances, and the eventual outcome is most often the right and fair decision.

 By the way, we know that applying for common law status in Ontario can be quite a stressful and daunting task.
-Get in touch, and we can save you time, money and hassle with your application.
+Call us now, and we can save you time, money and hassle with your application.
+Alternatively, you can contact us via our website here.